Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 ### Responsiveness -

-* Plan : I knew that this project needed to be FULLY responsive and mobile friendly therefore the obvious option to use Bootstrap as this HTML Framework I'm most comfortable using.
+* <strong>Plan</strong>  : I knew that this project needed to be FULLY responsive and mobile friendly therefore the obvious option to use Bootstrap as this HTML Framework I'm most comfortable using.
 Testing using dev-tools throughout and also a final test of the entire site after completion.
-* Implementation : Throughout writing my HTML code making sure to use appropriate bootstrap class modifiers to provide correct breakpoints for the content.
+* <strong>Implementation </strong>: Throughout writing my HTML code making sure to use appropriate bootstrap class modifiers to provide correct breakpoints for the content.
 Testing breakpoints was relatively simple thanks to the easy to use Bootstrap, i only really modified a few breakpoints after writing the majority of my HTML.
-* Result : The Responsiveness of the site works as expected, no elements or content escape their boundaries or are hard to see on any device.
+* <strong>Result</strong> : The Responsiveness of the site works as expected, no elements or content escape their boundaries or are hard to see on any device.
-* Verdict : This test has passed and therefore the site is responsive.
+* <strong>Verdict </strong>: This test has passed and therefore the site is responsive.

  ### Design -
-* Plan :The overall design of the site had to be bold and use exciting colours and imagery.
+* <strong>Plan</strong> :The overall design of the site had to be bold and use exciting colours and imagery.
 Using vibrant colours like red, blue and white provide great contrast.
-* Implementation : Adding these colours through css allowed me to easily re use them for the different elements on the page.
+* <strong>Implementation</strong> : Adding these colours through css allowed me to easily re use them for the different elements on the page.
-* Result : The colours chosen work well for the theme of the site.
+* <strong>Result</strong> : The colours chosen work well for the theme of the site.
-* Verdict : This test has passed and the overall colour scheme fits well for the purpose of the site.
+* <strong>Verdict </strong> : This test has passed and the overall colour scheme fits well for the purpose of the site.

 ## Features:

 ### Click counter -

-* Plan : During planning i decided to add a click counter which was used as a countdown to wether or not a user won or lost the game. if all the cards where matched before the click counter went down they won. if not they lost.
+* <strong>Plan</strong> : During planning i decided to add a click counter which was used as a countdown to wether or not a user won or lost the game. if all the cards where matched before the click counter went down they won. if not they lost.
-* Implementation : using javascript i was able to make a click counter that worked on every click the user made while playing the game.
+* <strong>Implementation</strong> : using javascript i was able to make a click counter that worked on every click the user made while playing the game.
-* Result : The click works effortlessly and cleanly.
+* <strong>Result</strong> : The click works effortlessly and cleanly.
 This is also fully responsive.
-* Verdict : This test passed as the click counter works on all devices.
+* <strong>Verdict </strong> : This test passed as the click counter works on all devices.

 ### flip cards with matching pictures -

-* Plan : the main aim of the game was to match cards that showed up when the user clicked on them and they would have to remember them to find the matching cards.
+* <strong>Plan</strong> : the main aim of the game was to match cards that showed up when the user clicked on them and they would have to remember them to find the matching cards.
-* Implementation : i used javascript to make the cards flip when the user clicked on them by adding a class with another image called flip. i learned this from youtube.
+* <strong>Implementation</strong> : i used javascript to make the cards flip when the user clicked on them by adding a class with another image called flip. i learned this from youtube.
-* Result : the cards flip over then the user clicks and they stay flipped over when two cards are matched.
+* <strong>Result</strong> : the cards flip over then the user clicks and they stay flipped over when two cards are matched.
-* Verdict : the cards stay matched and flip back if they dont on all devices with no issues.
+* <strong>Verdict </strong> : the cards stay matched and flip back if they dont on all devices with no issues.

 ## Bugs